aimldinesh/SURVIVERFLOW/README.md

 [![License](https://img.shields.io/badge/License-MIT-green)](LICENSE)

-SurvivorFlow is a production-grade MLOps project that predicts passenger survival using a fully automated ML pipeline integrated with monitoring, drift detection, a feature store, and deployment on Render with Redis and Prometheus.
+SurviverFlow is a production-grade MLOps project that predicts passenger survival using a fully automated ML pipeline integrated with monitoring, drift detection, a feature store, and deployment on Render with Redis and Prometheus.

 ---